home contents changes options help subscribe edit

 Suggestion for anti-spam: I think that one of the most useful anti-spam features would actually be statistics.
 We have numerous anti-spam systems in different areas, but little data on how much spam was caught, nor ways to quickly review caught spam to check for possible false positives.
 It would be good to have a set of anti-spam features that we could enable or disable, and then see how effective it was.

-Another discussion: http://lists.gnu.org/archive/html/savannah-hackers-public/2009-01/msg00003.html
+Another discussion: https://lists.gnu.org/archive/html/savannah-hackers-public/2009-01/msg00003.html

-• Work-around: manual sync from temp wiki site to .gnu.org for the Hurd Wiki
+• work-around: manual sync from temp wiki site to .gnu.org for the Hurd Wiki

-• Disallow non-member contribution (not recommended)
+• disallow non-member contribution (not recommended)

-Find a nice wiki for that, consuming little resource
+• find a nice wiki for that, consuming little resource